Peakboard/peakboard-templates.github.io/_templates/Script-Example-Navigation/en.md

 ---
 layout: article
-title: "Script Example for Screen Navigation in Peakboard"
+title: Script example for a navigation menu
 description:
   - This script example shows how you can add a simple navigation bar and a function to switch between different screens.
 lang: en